Wall Street clobbered as crude plummets, virus crisis deepens

 The sell-off began over the weekend when an oil supply pact between Saudi Arabia and Russia collapsed and both countries vowed to hike production amid weakening global demand due to the coronavirus and signs of an economic slowdown.

-Oil prices crashed to their lowest since the 1991 Gulf war, with Brent crude futures LCOc1 closing down 23.88% and front-month WTI falling 25.1%, sending the S&P Energy index .SPNY sliding 20.1%, its largest one-day drop on record.
+Oil prices registered their biggest one-day fall since the 1991 Gulf war, with Brent crude futures LCOc1 closing down 23.88% and front-month WTI falling 25.1%.
+That sent the S&P Energy index .SPNY sliding 20.1%, its largest one-day drop on record.

 Global markets were already on edge as worldwide confirmed cases of COVID-19 surged past 110,000, causing widespread supply disruption and large-scale quarantine measures as governments scramble to contain the outbreak.